Introduction to Thermal Metal Spraying

 This distance, combined with the speed of lateral movement of the pistol, controls the rate and hence the thickness of metal deposited.

-In order to maintain an even thickness on large flat areas, smaller areas, about 0.5m² (5.5 sq.ft), are usually marked out by the operative with the sprayed metal and then ‘filled in’.
+To maintain an even thickness on large flat areas, smaller areas, about 0.5m² (5.5 sq.ft), are usually marked out by the operative with the sprayed metal and then ‘filled in’.

 Application of Metal Sprayed Coating